sithmel/sistema/README.md

 - FAST: dependencies are executed in parallel, in the optimal order and only once every execution
 - TESTABLE: Sistema takes care of the wiring, so that dependencies can be tested in isolation
+- OBSERVABLE: Sistema has simple entry points to add logging/tracking and makes [easy to inspect how the dependencies are connected](https://github.com/sithmel/sistema-lens)
 - RELIABLE: Sistema takes care of shutting dependencies in the right order